-to serve as a driver during camps are listed below.
-Purpose To provide positive, safe and fun camp experiences for all participants • Drivers must have a valid driver's license. • No counselor may drive a camper in a motor vehicle unless authorized by COS.
-Subject Criteria for authorized drivers Guidelines Drivers must have a valid driver's license.
-No counselor may drive a camper in a motor vehicle unless authorized by COS. other vehicle in connection with performance of assigned duties.
+Subject Criteria for authorized drivers Statement of Policy Volunteers may, from time to time, be given the use of a vehicle, such as a golf cart, van, or other vehicle in connection with performance of assigned duties.
 Qualifications and eligibility to serve as a driver during camps are listed below.
+Purpose To provide positive, safe and fun camp experiences for all participants Guidelines Drivers must have a valid driver's license.
+Drivers must have a valid driver's license.
 No counselor may drive a camper in a motor vehicle unless authorized by COS.
-Purpose To provide positive, safe and fun camp experiences for all participants laws, regulations, posted street signs, and speed limits.
-Drivers must practice effective defensive driving techniques.
-Exercise special precautions when pedestrians are in roadways, driving during inclement weather, or when navigating around special equipment.
-All drivers and occupants must wear seatbelts while the vehicle is in motion.
-Drivers will not operate a vehicle after having consumed alcohol and/or drugs, including prescription and non-prescription drugs, which may impair your driving ability.
-Drivers will not engage in any activity that distracts from driving or takes eyes or attention off the road.
-This includes operating cell phones or other handheld devices (including talking, dialing, sending/receiving text messages/emails) while the vehicle in motion.
-No drugs, tobacco (includes smokeless), or alcohol are allowed invehicles.
-If personal vehicles are used in connection with volunteer responsibilities, liability insurance with at least the minimum coverage required by applicable state law is required, and the insurance card must always be carried in the vehicle.
-COS will striv to only use approved camp-assigned vehicles for transportation, and not personal volunteer vehicles.
-Authorized drivers must be 21 years of age in accordance with rental agreements ar have a photocopy of their valid drivers' license on file with COS check as part of the volunteer application process.
-Authorized drivers must have acceptable driving history and may be verified by a background check.
-Any individual with an unsatisfactory driving record may not be allowed to operate and an acceptable driving record may not be allowed to operate and acceptable driving record may not be allowed to operate and acceptable driving record may not be allowed to operate and acceptable driving record may not be allowed to operate and acceptable driving record may not be allowed to operate and acceptable driving record may not be allowed. • Drivers must have a valid driver's license.
-No counselor may drive a camper in a motor vehicle unless authorized by COS.
 Drivers must remain knowledgeable of, and comply with, all applicable motor vehicle laws, regulations, posted street signs, and speed limits.
 Drivers must practice effective defensive driving techniques.
 Exercise special precautions when pedestrians are in roadways, driving during inclement weather, or when navigating around special equipment.
 All drivers and occupants must wear seatbelts while the vehicle is in motion.
 Drivers will not operate a vehicle after having consumed alcohol and/or drugs, including prescription and non-prescription drugs, which may impair your driving ability.
 Drivers will not engage in any activity that distracts from driving or takes eyes or attention off the road.
 This includes operating cell phones or other handheld devices (including talking, dialing, sending/receiving text messages/emails) while the vehicle is in motion.
 No drugs, tobacco (includes smokeless), or alcohol are allowed invehicles.
 If personal vehicles are used in connection with volunteer responsibilities, liability insurance with at least the minimum coverage required by applicable state law is required, and the insurance card must always be carried in the vehicle.
 COS will strive to only use approved camp-assigned vehicles for transportation, and not personal volunteer vehicles.
-Authorized drivers must be 21 years of age in accordance with rental agreements and have a photocopy of their valid drivers' license on file with COS check as part of the volunteer application process.
-Authorized drivers must have acceptable driving history and may be verified by a background check.
+Authorized drivers must bave acceptable driving history and may be verified by a background check.
 Any individual with an unsatisfactory driving record may not be allowed to operate a vehicle on behalf of COS.
-Evidence of an unsatisfactory driving record includes, but is not limited to, the following:
+Evidence of an unsatisfactory driving record includes, but is not limited to, the following: Accident where the driver was found to be at fault Driving while under the influence of drugs or alcohol